-If you currently receive financial support from your ex, remarrying could trigger termination of spousal support.
+If you currently receive financial support from your ex, remarrying could trigger the termination of spousal support.
 However, that is not always the case.

 Depending on your original order, spousal support could continue after you remarry.
 Check your agreement to determine if there is an end date or situation, like remarriage or cohabitation, marking the end of the financial obligation.
 Otherwise, parties may need to petition the courts to terminate an order.

 Getting remarried could mean relocation and welcoming more children into your family.
-And new spouses may come with financial resources, property and relationships that affect your living arrangements.
+And new spouses may come with financial resources, property, and relationships that affect your living arrangements.

 Depending on your new circumstances, you may need to reassess matters like parenting time (access).
 Where you live, and the people with whom you live can have a dramatic impact on your children from previous relationships, and spending more or less time in your new living environment may be appropriate.